k-wall/amqstreams-1-openshift-image/examples/proxy/record-encryption/cluster-ip/README.md

-# Streams for Apache Kafka Proxy Record Encryption, exposed using Cluster-IP
+# Kroxylicious Record Encryption, exposed using Cluster-IP

-In this example, an instance of Apache Kafka is deployed using Streams for Apache Kafka.
-The instance is proxied using Streams for Apache Kafka Proxy is configured with Record Encryption.
-The proxy is exposed within the cluster using a Cluster-IP.
+In this example, the proxy is exposed using a Cluster-IP.
+This is suitable if the applications are deployed on-cluster.

 # Prerequisites

 * [KMS is prepared](../PREPARE_KMS.md).
-* Vault CLI or AWS CLI
+* Fortanix DSM CLI.

-* Administrative access to the OpenShift Cluster being used to evaluate Streams for Apache Kafka Proxy
+* Administrative access to an OpenShift Cluster
 * OpenShift CLI (oc)
 * Streams for Apache Kafka Operator (installed namespace wide)

 # Deploying the Example

-1. Edit `cluster-ip/proxy/proxy-config.yaml` and `base/proxy/kustomization.yaml`.
-Uncomment either the
-   configuration for Vault or AWS, depending on your KMS provider:

-2. Deploy the Example:
+1. Deploy the Example:
    ```sh
    oc apply -k cluster-ip
    ```